CS-Rickart and dual CS-Rickart objects in abelian categories: Classes all of whose objects are (dual) self-CS-Rickart

-(ii)$\Rightarrow$(i) Assume that every (finitely generated) projective object of $\A$ is self-CS-Rickart.
+(iii)$\Rightarrow$(i) Assume that every (finitely generated) projective object of $\A$ has SIP-extending.
 Let $M$ be a (finitely generated) projective object of $\mathcal{A}$.
 Let $N$ be a (finitely generated) subobject of $M$, and denote by $i:N\to M$ the inclusion morphism.
 Since $\A$ has a family of finitely generated projective generators, there exists an epimorphism $p:P\to N$ for some (finitely generated) projective object $P$.
 Consider the morphism $f=ip:P\to M$.
-Then $P\oplus M$ is a (finitely generated) projective object, hence it is self-CS-Rickart, and so $P\oplus M$ has SIP-extending by Corollary \ref{c:sdr4}.
+Then $P\oplus M$ is a (finitely generated) projective object, hence it has SIP-extending by hypothesis.
 Then ${\rm Ker}(f)$ is essential in a direct summand $L$ of $P$ by Lemma \ref{l:AB}.
-Then we have an induced commutative diagram with exact rows and columns as in the proof of (i)$\Rightarrow$(ii).
+Then we have an induced commutative diagram with exact rows and columns as in the proof of (i)$\Rightarrow$(ii), with $M$ replaced by $P$.
 Since the right-upper square is a pushout and the middle vertical short exact sequence splits, it follows that $N={\rm Im}(f)\cong Q\oplus Z$.
-Here $Q\cong L/{\rm Ker}(f)$ is singular and $Z$ is projective, because so is $M$.
+Here $Q\cong L/{\rm Ker}(f)$ is singular and $Z$ is projective, because so is $P$.
 Hence $M$ is weakly (semi)hereditary.

 (2) This follows in a dual manner as (1).
 We only point out that, since $\A$ is locally finitely generated Grothendieck, it has an injective cogenerator, namely $\bigoplus_S E(S)$, where $S$ runs over the isomorphism types of simple objects of $\A$ and $E(S)$ is the injective envelope of $S$ \cite[Lemma~E.1.11]{Prest}. \end{proof}